Carbon Neutral Communities

 The project aimed to create a scalable model for communities to improve energy efficiency and reduce carbon emissions.
 Specifically, CNC focused on two primary objectives:

-2. Community Solar Installation: Install solar panels on suitable roofs and prepare for increased future needs, such as electric vehicle (EV) charging points and ‘peer-to-peer’ domestic energy sharing.
-Launched in October 2023, CNC was promoted through a community competition inviting neighbourhoods in Brighton & Hove to form focus groups and gather resident pledges.
-The selected community would engage in a street-wide retrofit and solar panel installation, leveraging community networks for organisation and local engagement.
+Launched in October 2023, CNC was promoted through a community competition inviting people living in neighbourhoods across Brighton & Hove to form focus groups and gather resident pledges to participate.
+The selected community would engage in a neighbourhood-wide retrofit and solar panel installation, leveraging community networks for organisation and local engagement.

 Key Findings